 Tracking labels are required for all children’s products manufactured one year after enactment of the CPSIA (August 14, 2009) regardless of whether they are domestic or imported products.
 Learn what your obligations are and what information needs to be included in order to comply with federal regulations.
 This webinar will discuss tracking label requirements, record keeping requirements, and how a distributor becomes a manufacturer.
+This session qualifies as an "elective" under the Product Safety Aware Program.

 Anne Stone is the director of public affairs for Promotional Products Association International (PPAI).
 She brings her background in public relations and communications to driving member advocacy and communicating product safety issues.
 Prior to joining PPAI, she worked with Conner Peripherals, then a Fortune 500 manufacturer of data storage solutions, where she managed media relations, special events and creative services.
 She also managed corporate communications for a manufacturer of high-performance visual display equipment, and was a senior account executive for a public relations agency.
 She currently serves as staff liaison to both the Government Relations Action Council and the Product Responsibility Action Council.